November 10, 2023

 Why Kinderdijk Windmills are a must-see

-What’s so special about the Kinderdijk windmills area?
-Well, for starters, the land here is sustained below sea level and has the largest concentration of old windmills in the world!
-But it is not just the Kinderdijk windmills area that is below sea level; it’s 26% of the Netherlands!
-With the lowest point being 6,7 meters below sea level.
-If we let nature run its course here, some 40% of the Netherlands would be flooded, and 60% would be under threat from the waters!
+With the lowest point of the Netherlands being 6.7 metres below sea level, letting nature run its course here would destroy the country.
+Around 40% of the Netherlands would be flooded, and the other 60% would be under threat from the water.
 The Kinderdijk Windmills show you how the Dutch have been living, struggling, and working with the water that defines the country.

 This is where to see Dutch windmills, besides Kinderdijk